-Small product.
-Big problem.
+Small Product.
+Big Problem.

 It’s easy to underestimate the impact of cross-border shopping, especially when it comes to a product like eggs.
 After all, what’s one little carton?
 As it turns out, 2 million of these little cartons—or 24 million U.S. eggs—are brought into B.C. each year, costing the province more than $3 million.
-The information on this site is intended to give you a better understanding of this growing issue, and how you can help by crossing eggs off your shopping list the next time you cross the border.

 Three Million Reasons

 Cross-border egg shopping costs B.C. an estimated $3.1 million in lost gross domestic product (GDP) every year.
 GDP is the value created through the sale of goods and services, which can then be re-invested by government, industry and consumers.
-Eggs produced and purchased in British Columbia contribute to a strong GDP and an increased quality of life.
+Eggs produced and purchased in B.C. contribute to a strong GDP and an increased quality of life.